Six steps to getting the most out of college/sixth form open days

 Go along to open days/evenings as soon as possible, as they can really help with decisions about which college or sixth form to apply to.
-Next September may seem a long way away to many teenagers, but schools and colleges tend to hold open evenings in the autumn term ready for courses starting the following year.
+Next September (or event this September) may seem a long way away to many teenagers, but schools and colleges tend to hold open evenings in the autumn and spring terms ready for courses starting that same year or the following year.

 Individual school or college websites should have details of available dates.
 Bear in mind that larger schools and colleges may have more than one date depending on the campuses/subject areas/apprenticeships they offer.

 Have a good look round the website or a course guide/prospectus beforehand if possible, so you can prepare a few questions for the day.